CITY OF WATER DAY

 Join us to help clean up the beach and surrounding shoreline at Maxwell Place Park.
 We work in conjunction with Planet Patrol, a global movement of water enthusiasts with an emphasis on litter removal and data collection to bring awareness to the type and amounts of plastics that are found in local waterways worldwide.

-10AM to 3PM: Na 'Ohana O Ke Kai Festival.
+11AM to 3PM: Na 'Ohana O Ke Kai Festival.

 Hawaiian/Pacific Islander culture has deep roots in the ocean.
 It is seen as a means of support, survival and social well-being.
 The family ('ohana) and the ocean (ke kai) are the main pillars of that Polynesian spirit and are meant to be cherished and protected.

-Ke Aloha Outrigger will offer our inaugural Na 'Ohana O Ke Kai (Families of the Sea), a variety of family oriented activities aimed at bringing awareness to the health of our local waterways through the eyes of Pacific Islander culture.
+Ke Aloha Outrigger will offer our Na 'Ohana O Ke Kai (Families of the Ocean) Festival, a variety of family oriented activities aimed at bringing awareness to the health of our local waterways through the eyes of Pacific Islander culture.
 Focus will be on educating and teaching families to become aware of the importance and health of our local waterways through the context of the ocean-centric viewpoint of the Hawaiian/Pacific Islander culture.

-11AM-3PM: Outrigger Canoe Sessions
+1PM-3PM: Outrigger Canoe Sessions

 All are welcome to join us in our protected Hoboken Cove for kayaking, stand up paddling (SUP), outrigger canoe and more.
-Our embayment day programs are open to people of all abilities age 18 and up.
+Our embayment day programs are open to people of all abilities age 13 and up.
 Minors must be accompanied by an adult.
 We provide the gear.
 Just come dressed ready to get wet.
 Come experience outrigger paddling on the Hudson River and discover the spirit of our estuary and waterways.
 Involvement is on a first come-first serve basis.
 Just check in at the registration desk..

 OUR SUPPORTERS

-City of Water Day 2023 at Hoboken Cove would not be possible without the guidance, leadership and support from our supporters.
+City of Water Day 2024 at Hoboken Cove would not be possible without the guidance, leadership and support from our supporters.

 HUDSON RIVER FOUNDATION